The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations

-Figure~\ref{point_distribution_zoom_large_box} shows a zoomed view of the 2D point distribution for the ICs of the large box at redshifts $z=49$ and $z=7.7$.
-In the early snapshot, the lattice structure remains almost unchanged due to the small amplitude of the displacement field at such high redshift.
-By contrast, in the later snapshot, the lattice imprint has been entirely erased by gravitational evolution.
-This transition is consistent with the behavior observed in the corresponding ADPD heat-maps.
+{ Fig.~\ref{point_distribution_zoom_large_box} shows a zoomed view of the two-dimensional point distribution in the large-box simulation at redshifts $z = 20$ and $z = 7.7$.
+In the early snapshot, the lattice structure---clearly visible in the ICs (see Fig.~\ref{adpd_heatmap_large_box_IC})---remains largely preserved, reflecting the small amplitude of the displacement field at such high redshift.
+By contrast, in the later snapshot, the imprint of the lattice has been completely erased by gravitational evolution.
+This transition is consistent with the behavior observed in the corresponding ADPD heatmaps. }

 Despite the fading of the lattice imprint, the ADPD continues to display anisotropic features that are diffuse yet coherent.
 These structures are not stochastic artifacts but reflect patterns seeded by the initial correlated displacement field.
 If this field contains long-wavelength anisotropic modes, they can be amplified during gravitational evolution, appearing as directional excesses in the ADPD.
 To quantify this transition, we compute the angular variance $\sigma^2_\theta(r)$ as a function of pair separation $r$ and redshift $z$ (see Fig.~\ref{variance_poisson_plot_largebox}), and define a growth factor that captures the amplification of anisotropies over time (Fig.~\ref{variance_growth_factor_largebox}).